 The Yamaha RX-A2A is the entry-level model in the high-range AVENTAGE series of AV receivers.

 While Yamaha does have receivers with a higher specification, they also come at a higher price.
-So, if you are looking for a solid receiver that won’t break the bank, you definitely need to think about this one.
+So, if you are looking for a solid receiver that won’t break the bank, consider this one.

 Image Credit: Yamaha